SalvatoreRa/tutorial/artificial intelligence/FAQ.md

 The idea of **multimodal RAG** is an extension of this concept.
 Basically given a query q we want to find all the d documents that allow the query to be answered.
 This time though d not only textual documents but can also be images, audio, video, and so on.

+There are three possible approaches:
+* **Embed all modalities into the same vector space** We can use a model such as CLIP as an embedder to project text and images into the same vector space.
+At query time, we find both images and text and can then provide both images and text to a multimodal LLM (such as BLIP3)
+* **Ground all modalities into one primary modality** In this case we transform all modalities into text (textual description for images, audio transcripts for audios, and so on) and then conduct text embedding.
+At query time we conduct the similarity search only on the text.
+We can then either put in the context for generation just the text or use a multimodal LLM
+* **separate stores for different modalities** In this case for each modality we have an embedder (for example an image/test aligned model, audio/text aligned model, text embedder and so on).
+We then get a vector database for each modality. at query time, we conduct the search separately for each database, we then find for each modality.
+The problem is that we now have top k examples per mode, to solve this we usually have a multimodal re-ranker

 </details>